kishoresmeda/EIP_internship_assignments/2nd Session Assignment/Readme.md

+1. The result of model.evaluate (on test data) :
+  [0.019479754745168613, 0.9942]

+2. Strategy to achieve ~0.9942 score with <15K Parameters
+  - Increased the dropout percentage a bit.
+  - Decreased the Number of filters used in a few layers.
+  - Tried changing the epoch size but no impact.
+20 was giving good accuracy.

-1. Logs of 20 Epochs for a model of 14,535 Parameters:
+3. Logs of 20 Epochs for a model of 14,535 Parameters:

 Train on 60000 samples, validate on 10000 samples Epoch 1/20